 Thanks for helping make us a success, and we look forward to continuing to work with you.

-Could You Stop Being Such an Asshole?
+Could You Stop Being Such a Jerk?

-The Situation: Your client is verbally abusing you or your employees.
+The Email Situation: Your client is verbally abusing you or your employees.
 He makes unreasonable demands.
 He wants extra services without paying for them and will shout at you if he doesn’t get them.
 You’re probably better off without him, but first let’s try a warning shot.

 You must hit this situation head-on.
 Do NOT do something passive-aggressive, like sending the client an email telling him to submit all his future requests through a Web form instead of calling.
 Do not seem desperate to keep the client’s business.
 Do not use “I feel” language (“I feel that our working relationship has taken a bad turn”) — you’re not married to this person.
 Do not throw your own employees under the bus or condone abuse against yourself or your employees.

 Instead, be direct about the fact that there is a problem, the situation is not sustainable, and you’re comfortable with the fact that you and the client might need to break up.
-Don’t shrink back — use the email to insist on a phone call, or a meeting in the office.
+Don’t shrink back — use the email to insist on a phone call or a meeting in the office.
 Today.
 Tomorrow at the latest.

 At the same time, give the client a face-saving way to shape up.
 He doesn’t need to apologize (although it would be nice).
 He just needs to say, “No, let’s keep things the way they are.
 I was just having a bad day.”
 Try this.

-I heard from Tara, our lead designer, that we got an angry phone call from you the other day.
+I heard from [Tara, our lead designer,] that we got an angry phone call from you the other day.
 It’s important to us to make sure our projects are being executed as per our agreements, and also that our employees are able to work in a cordial and positive environment.

 Let’s schedule a phone call to talk about workflow.
 It seems as though you are requesting rounds of revisions that aren’t in the contract and that our team isn’t authorized to spend the hours on.
 If this is the case, we can move you to an hourly billing arrangement.
 If that isn’t suitable, we may unfortunately have to remove ourselves from your projects.